fmorriso/ScannerMixedInput/README.md

 Whenever text (String) input is needed from the keyboard, we use the scanner designated for only reading Strings.

-Whenver a number (int, double) input is needed from the keyboard, we use the scanner designated for only reading numbers.
+Whenver a number (int, double) is needed from the keyboard, we use the scanner designated for only reading numbers.